-WhatsApp is a great messenger app with a number of features including both video and audio calls.
+WhatsApp is a great messenger app with a number of features including support for both audio and video calls.
 We use it every single day because it’s convenient and just works.
 But there is one feature that has been missing for a while and that is call recording.
 Of course, there is a major concern of surveillance and misuse with call recordings, but sometimes we desperately need it.
 If you want to record WhatsApp calls there are a few workarounds, but it’s not full-proof as it also depends on the smartphone you are using.
 That being said, this is your best bet right now.
-So, here is how you can record WhatsApp calls on Android and iPhone.
+So, here is how you can record WhatsApp calls on Android and iPhone in 2020.

 Note: Make sure that you are not breaching privacy or law of the land by secretly recording calls.
 You should take informed consent from the callee prior to the recording.

 WhatsApp call recording doesn’t work on every Android device.
 Some devices have VoIP call recording enabled and some don’t.
-Go through this updated list and check if your device is mentioned there.
-If you don’t want to go through the list, just follow the steps and you will know if your phone is supported or not.
+Just follow the steps and you will know if your phone is supported or not.
 Also note that devices running on Android Pie may prevent the recording due to restrictions at the OS level.

 1. Install Cube Call Recorder app (free, in-app purchases) and open it.
 Grant all the necessary permissions and you are good to go.